scimax/PyPACHIP/README.md

 # PyPACHIP
 PyPACHIP - Python Proton Accelerator on a Chip Simulation

 # Using standalone
-In this case, no python version or something similar is required.
-You can simply download the executable and run it.
+At the moment it is only provided for Windows OS.
+No python installation is required to run the executable.
+You can download _pypachip.exe_ from the [release page](https://github.com/scimax/PyPACHIP/releases/tag/v1.0).

-# Using as python scripts
+# Developer installation guide
 When running the scripts directly, the following is required:
 - Python 3.5
 - Packages: